 Ringing in the ear

 Your middle ear may have been injured or infected recently.
 Over time, certain growths or bone disease can also harm the middle ear.
 Left untreated, middle ear problems often lead to lifelong hearing loss.
 There are 2 types of hearing loss: conductive and sensorineural.
 One or both kinds can occur.
 Injury, infection, certain growths, or bone disease can cause your symptoms.
-A burst eardrum or a chronic (long-lasting) ear infection may be painful and decrease hearing.
-A growth or bone disease may damage the middle ear bones and affect hearing.
+A ruptured eardrum or a chronic (long-lasting) ear infection may be painful and decrease hearing.

 Sound waves may be disrupted before they reach the inner ear.
 If this happens, conductive hearing loss may occur.
 The ear canal can be blocked by wax, infection, a tumor, or a foreign object.
 The eardrum can be injured or infected.
 Abnormal bone growth, infection, or tumors in the middle ear can block sound waves.